tuanpmt/esp_mqtt/README.md

 ==========
 This is MQTT client library for ESP8266, port from: [MQTT client library for Contiki](https://github.com/esar/contiki-mqtt) (thanks)

+**Features:**

+ * Support subscribing, publishing, authentication, will messages, keep alive pings and all 3 QoS levels (it should be a fully functional client).
+ * Support multiple connection (to multiple hosts).
+ * Support SSL connection (max 1024 bit key size)
+ * Easy to setup and use

 **Compile:**

 Make sure to add PYTHON PATH and compile PATH to Eclipse environment variable if using Eclipse